t0t0/t0t0.github.io/_posts/2016-4-22-logging-docker.md

 ## <b> One container to log them all</b>

 To manage logging Docker has implemented a system that makes use of <b>Logging Drivers</b>.
-By specifying the `--log-driver` in your `docker run` command you container will be configured to use this driver.
+By specifying the `--log-driver` in your `docker run` command your container will be configured to use this driver.

 Docker provides these drivers for logging:
 <table class="default">